 See Isobel Anderson tour dates

 Jake Bugg's incredible ascent began in 2012 when his self-titled debut album entered the UK charts at number one (aged 18, making him the youngest British male artist ever to achieve this), going on to sell double platinum and get shortlisted for the UK Mercury Music Prize.
 And with three further UK Top 10 albums, it seems his fans have still got the bug for his music.

-See 5 tour dates featuring Jake Bugg
+See Jake Bugg tour dates

 Jay Leighton began his music career in 2008 with a major label deal for his band Buffalo 77.
 The trio, fronted by Jay, quickly gained momentum and signed to Island Records, only to part ways with the label and split as a band before their debut album could be released.
 Disillusioned with the music industry and all it had to offer, Jay considered quitting music altogether, but soon found himself back in the studio recording solo mini-album ‘Polaroids & Stills’.
 Following festivals and live shows all over the world, including a European tour with Lou Rhodes, Jay is set to release his full-length debut in spring 2011.